Open Call for Dance Artists: Residency Opportunity

 Opportunity

-This residency primarily offers in-kind use of the Performance Hall at Assembly Hall for the purpose of artistic practice and creative process that contribute to the development of a new choreographic work (25-35 mins).
-Two artists/projects will be a part of the 25-26 cohort and will receive:
+This residency primarily offers in-kind use of the Performance Hall at Assembly Hall for the purpose of artistic practice and creative process that contribute to the development of a new choreographic work (25-30 mins).
+Two artists/projects will be a part of each cohort and will receive:

-• Up to 50 free hours of rehearsal studio time at ĀNANDAṀ’s Collective Space (Jan-Oct 2026)
+• Discounted rehearsal studio access at ĀNANDAṀ’s Collective Space

-• 1 week Production Period in the second autumn (November 2 to 8, 2026), including studio rehearsals, technical rehearsals, dress rehearsal, and 1-4 public performance(s) of the work in the format of a Double Bill with the other residency artist, with presentation support including marketing, box-office, artist fees and limited production expenses covered by TOES FOR DANCE (scale of support is dependant on grant results).
+• 1 week Production Period in the second autumn (November), including studio rehearsals, technical rehearsals, dress rehearsal, and 1-4 public performance(s) of the work in the format of a Double Bill with the other residency artist, with presentation support including marketing, box-office, artist fees and limited production expenses covered by TOES FOR DANCE (scale of support is dependent on grant results).

 Pictured above: Assembly Hall exterior